A Closer Look at Sea Turtles and Their Habitat-min-1543

 A Guide to Watching Turtles with Respect

 Following responsible wildlife viewing rules is very important for the safety of both the honu and you.
-The Endangered Species Act protects sea turtles, and it is against the law to bother them.
+The Endangered Species Act protects all sea turtles in Hawaii, and it is a federal offense to touch, chase, feed, or harass them.
+If you ever find a sick, injured, or stranded turtle, call the statewide NOAA Marine Wildlife Hotline at (888) 256-9840.

 1. Stay Away: When you’re in the water or on land, always stay at least 10 feet (3 meters) away from sea turtles.
 Don’t ever touch, chase, or get too close to a turtle.